Notting Hill Carnival 2026 Guide: When, Where And How To Do London's Caribbean Festival

 Notting Hill Carnival is a huge, free street celebration centred around the Caribbean community.
 It's Europe's biggest street festival, and the world's second largest carnival (Rio takes first place) — bringing bangin' beats, lashings of street food (jerk chicken is a solid fave), razzle-dazzle costumes and utterly fabulous parade processions.

-It's been taking place since 1966, and these days boasts more Mas bands and sound systems than ever before.
-We expect things to be equally as electrifying in 2024.
+It's been taking place since 1966 — though a similar event took place before that, organised by Claudia Jones in response to race riots and hostility faced by the Windrush Generation in London — and these days boasts more Mas bands and sound systems than ever before.
+We expect things to be equally as electrifying in 2026.

-When is Notting Hill Carnival 2024 and how many days does it last?
+What date is Notting Hill Carnival 2026 and how many days does it last?

 Notting Hill Carnival takes place over the August bank holiday weekend.
-Officially, the main action happens on Sunday and Monday (25 and 26 August 2024) — that's when the parade takes place — but there is an extra event, the Panorama Steel Band Competition, on Saturday 24 August 2024, acting as a Carnival warm-up event.
+Officially, the main action happens on Sunday and Monday (30 and 31 August 2026) — that's when the parade is — but there's an extra event, the Panorama Steel Band Competition, on Saturday 29 August 2026, acting as a Carnival warm-up.
 More details in our Notting Hill Carnival schedule, below.

 Unsurprisingly, Notting Hill Carnival takes place in Notting Hill — although it also spills out into the streets of Ladbroke Grove, Westbourne Park, Westbourne Grove and Bayswater.
-Vast swathes of W10 and W11 are pedestrianised to cope with the sheer numbers of people.
+Vast swathes of W10 and W11 are pedestrianised over Notting Hill Carnival weekend to cope with the sheer numbers of people.
 Follow the crowds, the music and the street food aromas, and you'll find it alright.

 As for the parade route: it's over three miles long, starting near Westbourne Park station, wending down to Westbourne Grove, and back up towards Ladbroke Grove.
-Thankfully, the official Notting Hill Carnival website has much more information for 2024 than it has in previous years, including this Notting Hill Carnival map.
+Thankfully, the official Notting Hill Carnival website has much more information than it used to, including this Notting Hill Carnival map, available closer to the event.

 Yes, attending the carnival, watching the procession, soaking up the vibes and joining in the fun is completely free, no ticket required (with the exception of the Saturday event).
 That said, there are plenty of food and drink stalls (over 300+!), where you can part with your pennies and get something scrummy.

-How do I get to Notting Hill Carnival 2024?
-What's the nearest tube station?
+How do I get to Notting Hill Carnival 2026?
+What's the nearest Tube station?

-TfL knows how busy west London gets during Notting Hill Carnival, so usually avoids engineering works and closures on the tube lines people use to get there — hopefully the same will apply for 2024, we'll know closer to the time.
+TfL knows how busy west London gets during Notting Hill Carnival, so usually avoids engineering works and closures on the Tube lines people use to get there the same should apply in 2026, we'll know closer to the time.

 • The Central line stations of Queensway, Notting Hill Gate and Holland Park, and the Circle and Hammersmith & City lines serving Westbourne Park, Ladbroke Grove and Latimer Road, are all within walking distance of Notting Hill Carnival.
 BUT, be aware that these stations (and neighbouring stations) may be closed at any time due to overcrowding.